-- Existing app packages are now cleared before reinstalling dependencies. (#644) - Added binary patch tool for AppImages to increase compatibility. (#667)
+- Existing app packages are now cleared before reinstalling dependencies. (#644) - Added binary patcher for linuxtools AppImage to increase compatibility. (#667)

 • Documentation on creating macOS/iOS code signing identities has been added (#641)

 • macOS projects can now be generated as an Xcode project. (#523)